Edward Everett Root Publishers Co. Ltd.

 Dr Janine Hatter is an Early Career Researcher based at the University of Hull.
 Her research interests centre on nineteenth-century literature, art and culture, with particular emphasis on popular fiction.
 She has published on Mary Braddon, Bram Stoker, the theatre and identity, and Victorian women’s life writing, as well as on her wider research interests of nineteenth to twenty-first century Science Fiction and the Gothic.
 She has edited several special journal issues: on ‘Werewolves: Studies in Transformations’ for Revenant, ‘Gender in Victorian Popular Fiction, Art and Culture’ with Nineteenth-Century Gender Studies, and ‘Supernatural in the Nineteenth Century’ for Supernatural Studies, as well as three special issues on ‘Age and Gender in Feminist Speculative Fiction’ for Femspec.
 Janine is conference co-organiser for the Victorian Popular Fiction Association, and co-founded the Mary Elizabeth Braddon Association.

-Dr Helena Ifill is a Lecturer in English Studies at the University of Aberdeen where she is the Director of the Centre for the Novel.
+Dr Helena Ifill is a Senior Lecturer in English Studies at the University of Aberdeen where she is the Director of the Centre for the Novel.
 Her research focuses on the interactions between Victorian popular fiction, (pseudo)science and medicine.
 She is the Secretary of the Victorian Popular Fiction Association and a co-organiser of the Association's annual conference.
 As well as her monograph, Creating Character: Theories of Nature and Nurture in Victorian Sensation Fiction (2018), she has published work on Charlotte Riddell, Florence Marryat, Wilkie Collins, Bram Stoker, and Victorian mesmerism.
 She has also co-edited special issues for Nineteenth-Century Gender Studies and the Wilkie Collins Journal.

 Copyright © Edward Everett Root Publishers Co Ltd. All rights reserved.